Child sexual exploitation

 What to do if you are worried?

 If you think your child or another child may be at risk of sexual exploitation or is being sexually exploited you must contact:

-If the matter requires urgent attention you may want to contact the police.
+If the matter requires urgent attention you should contact the police on 999.

-SAFE AND SOUND works to keep children and young people safe and sound from sexual exploitation.
-Parents - know the signs click here
+Safe and Sound have guides for parents and carers to keep children and young people safe and sound from sexual exploitation.